Updated On : August 10, 2022

 Q. Migraine, the most debilitating common form of headache, afflicts perhaps 18 million Americans, who collectively lose 64 million workdays a year and cost the nation $50 billion in medical expenses and work time.

-Q. No state law forbids an employer from rejecting a job applicant or to dismiss an employee based on the results of a lie detector test.
+Q. No state law forbids an employer from rejecting a job applicant or dismissing an employee based on the results of a lie detector test.

 Frequently Asked Questions